distributed-text-services/specifications/README.md

 The DTS API imposes the following requirements on implementors:

-* Implementation of the Document endpoint requires the ability to express text as TEI/XML
+* Implementation of the Documents endpoint requires the ability to express text as TEI/XML

 ## Who